-Susu Attar (b.
-1982) is a multimedia artist who was born in Baghdad and raised in Los Angeles, where she is currently based.
-Her work has been included in exhibitions in Montreal, Mexico City, San Francisco, Dubai, Minneapolis, and and Los Angeles.
-In 2018, she held two artist residencies in Los Angeles: one at The Main Museum, and the other as one of the inaugural participants in the +LAB Artist Residency through the Little Tokyo Service Center.
-She was also a finalist for the 2018 Los Angeles Artadia Award.
-Attar's practice extends to theatrical production and exhibition curating.
-Notably, she is a member of SEPIA Art Collective, a women of color art collective whose work includes a traveling exhibition, ICONIC: Black Panther, in which artists respond to the legacy of the Black Panther Party.
-She has also co-produced and designed Haram, an experimental theatrical production inspired by the poetry of Dr. Maher Hathout.
+Susu’s practice extends to cultural organizing, theatrical production and exhibition curating.
+Notably, she is a member of SEPIA Collective, a women of color art collective based in Compton, CA whose work includes a traveling exhibition, ICONIC: Black Panther, in which artists respond to the legacy of the Black Panther Party.
+She has also co-produced and designed Haram, an experimental theatrical production inspired by the poetry of her mentor Dr. Maher Hathout.
+Susu has produced and facilitated numerous education programs both in the US and abroad aimed at utilizing art making to expand communal imagination.
 She holds a BA from San Francisco State University in Painting and Conceptual Information Art.